OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-074.md

 ## Psalm 74:22

-> Arise, God, and plead Your own cause;
+> Rise, God, and defend Your own cause;
 > Remember how the foolish person taunts You all day long.

 ## Psalm 74:23